BIO4230 – Biogeography and Biodiversity

 This course concerns the geographical distributions of taxa and populations on global and regional scales and the processes that have given rise to these.

 You learn about basic biogeographical patterns of distribution and their history, and the geophysical, evolutionary and ecological processes behind them.
 You also learn about methods used for explaining past and current distributions of organisms.

 Admission to the course

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 PhD-students must register for BIO9230.

-The courses BIO4230 and BIO9230 have common admission.
+The courses BIO4230 and BIO9230 have joint admission.
+There is a total of 30 seats in these subjects.
 Applicants are ranked by the following criteria: